xakepbean/core-setup/Documentation/BuildConfigs.md

         - Contains Distro Specific OS build assets and references dependencies through package manager.
             - This is how people get the latest.
 As soon as a version is in a distro, they get it there.
     - NuGet
-        - NetCore.App packge Distro Agnostic Portable (glibc version)
+        - NetCore.App packages Distro Agnostic Portable (glibc version)
         - (TBD: Distro Specific Portable for using specific RID's)

 __OSX__